The committee aims to reflect Europe’s diversity, with most geographic regions of Europe represented. The current term

 Zsuzsanna is the director of Mars Autism Foundation.
 She has been involved in autism organisations, both in Hungary and at the European level, for the past ten years.
 Zsuzsanna was the president of the Hungarian Autistic Society for four years and has played a key role in advocating for the rights of people with autism in Hungary, as well as providing advice to organisations and families about their rights and best practices.
-She also played a central role in the organisation of the last Autism-Europe International Congress which was held in Budapest, Hungary, in 2013.
+She also played a central role in the organisation of the 2013 Autism-Europe International Congress which was held in Budapest, Hungary.

 In addition to her work for autism, Zsuzsanna is also the mother of a teenage boy with autism in need of a high-level of support and works in fundraising for an NGO.